EVerest/EVerest/docs/general/05_existing_modules.rst

     :width: 200px
     :align: center

-They represent the interface implementations that the modules require from (yellow) repectively provide for other modules (blue).
+They represent the interface implementations that the modules require (yellow) from respectively provide (blue) for other modules.

 If you click on one of those circles, you will get more information about the exact interface implementation that is provided or required: